 - These are also MUST HAVE tools to be able to use the info in this article and successfully diagnose the ignition coils on your Quad 4 engine.

 - Three used spark plugs.

-- To see what this tool looks like clic here: Abe's LED Light Test Tool
+- To see what this tool looks like click here: Abe's LED Light Test Tool

 - This book will come in handy to answer any 'how to remove and replace' question that this article doesn't answer.

-A scan tool (Automotive Diagnostics Scanner) is not needed to test the ignition coils.
+A scan tool (automotive diagnostic scanner) is not needed to test the ignition coils.
 The tests that you're about to learn are all done without a scan tool.